huggingface/optimum-habana/examples/text-generation/README.md

 ### Run Speculative Sampling on Gaudi

-If you want to generate a sequence of text from a prompt of your choice using assisted decoding, you can use the following command to run:
+If you want to generate a sequence of text from a prompt of your choice using assisted decoding, you can use the following command as an example:
-For example:

 ```
 python run_generation.py \
 --model_name_or_path gpt2 \